Arnold II of Horne: Bishop of Utrecht

+Bishop of Liège

-Now that the wars had been halted, an old party struggle in the city erupted again, with the Gunterlingen on one side and the Lichtenbergers on the other side.
-Bishop Arnold managed to keep the parties separate, but he was moved to the Bishopric of Liège in 1378 by Pope Urban VI.
-However, the chapter at Liege had chosen someone else for the bishopric, and this candidate was supported by Antipope Clement VII.
-Only after a year of struggle was Arnold able to take his seat at Liege.
+In July 1378, Liège's bishop John of Arkel died and Arnold was moved to the Bishopric of Liège by Pope Urban VI.
+However, the chapter at Liege had chosen Eustache of Rochefort for the bishopric, and this candidate was supported by Antipope Clement VII.
+Only after a year of struggle was Arnold able to take his seat as bishop of Liège in early 1379.

+During his tenure as bishop of Liège, Arnold besieged several castles and cities, such as Reifferscheid in 1385 and Ravenstein in 1388.

+Arnold died after succumbing to illness on March 8, 1389.
+His body was buried in abbey of Keizerbosch (near Neer), while his heart was placed in the Carthusian monastery in Liège.

 Arnold of Horne was a learned man who was a good organiser, and able to inspire people.
 He was also adept at the Vielle.